-There is no asset requirement for most SNAP households.
-The majority of states have elected a federal option, known as “categorical eligibility,” which allows states to eliminate the SNAP asset test for most households.106 C.M.R. §§ 363.110 and 365.180.
+There is no asset test for most SNAP households.
+The majority of states including Massachusetts use a federal option, known as “categorical eligibility,” which allows states to eliminate the SNAP asset test for most households.

 - Expedited benefits: If you need SNAP benefits quickly, you may qualify if you have less than $150 in countable income and less than $100 in liquid assets (cash on hand, money in the bank), or if your shelter costs exceed your income and liquid assets.
 106 C.M.R. § 363.100.
 Having assets does not affect your ongoing SNAP, just your right to get expedited SNAP.
 See When am I eligible for expedited (emergency) benefits? about expedited SNAP.

-- Households with at least one member 60 or older or disabled with gross income above 200% federal poverty level: If you are age 60 or older, or disabled and your gross income exceeds this level, DTA will ask about assets.
-Your assets must be below $3,500.
-Assets include bank accounts, stocks, bonds, real estate other than your home, etc. Assets do not include tax-deferred retirement or education accounts, your home or land it sits upon, a car or other excluded items See 106 C.M.R. § 363.130 for a full list of which assets are counted and 106 C.M.R. § 363.140 lists countable assets, 106 C.M.R §363.140 lists non-countable assets.
+- Households with at least one member 60 or older or disabled with gross income above 200% FPL: If you are age 60 or older, or disabled and your gross income exceeds this level, DTA will ask about assets.
+Your assets must be below $4,250.
+Assets include bank accounts, stocks, bonds, real estate other than your home, etc. Assets do not include tax-deferred retirement or education accounts, your home or land it sits upon, a car or other excluded items.
+See 106 C.M.R. § 363.130 for a full list of which assets are counted and 106 C.M.R. § 363.140 lists countable assets, 106 C.M.R §363.140 lists non-countable assets.

-- Income you earn from assets, like interest payments: Any income you receive from an asset does count as income, including interest earned on savings and dividends you receive.
+- Income from assets: Any income you receive from an asset does count as income, including interest earned on savings and dividends you receive.
 106 C.M.R. § 363.220(B)(5)(This also includes withdrawals from your assets on a regular basis (vs. one time).
-If interest is paid quarterly or annually, DTA will average it out over the three, or twelve, months.
-106 C.M.R. § 364.340.
-DTA may ask for bank statements, tax filings or other proof of the amount of interest or dividends you receive.
+If interest is paid quarterly or annually, DTA will average it out over the 3, or 12, months.
+106 C.M.R. § 364.340 DTA may ask for bank statements, tax filings or other proof of the amount of interest or dividends you receive.